philosowaffle/peloton-to-garmin/README.md

 <span class="badge-buymeacoffee"><a href="https://www.buymeacoffee.com/philosowaffle" title="Donate to this project using Buy Me A Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg" alt="Buy Me A Coffee donate button" /></a></span>
 # peloton-to-garmin

-> First time user?
-Start with [P2G Version 2](https://github.com/philosowaffle/peloton-to-garmin/tree/v2).
-V2 has feature parity with v1 + additional new features.
-If you choose to run V2, join the [discussion and post feedback](https://github.com/philosowaffle/peloton-to-garmin/discussions/77).

 #### _#PelotonToGarmin_

 Convert workout data from Peloton into a format that can be uploaded to Garmin.